AmaaniGoose/amaanigoose.github.io/index.md

 ## About me

-I am a University student currently studying towards my BTech degree in Electronics and Communications Engineering at Jawaharlal Nehru University, India.
+I am a student at the Indian Institute of Management, Calcutta pursuing a Masters in Business Administration degree.
 I am passionate and creative, with a strong focus on problem solving and result oriented performance.

 ## Education

 1. Apeejay School, Park Street: Tenth Grade: Graduated with CGPA 10 from CBSE.
 2. Apeejay School, Park Street: Twelfth Grade: Graduated with 95.4% marks in CBSE Science stream(best of four).
-3. Currently studying for a BTech degree Electronics and Communications Engineering at Jawaharlal Nehru University.
+3. BTech degree Electronics and Communications Engineering at Jawaharlal Nehru University.
-CGPA: 8.68/9 (91.8%)

-Rank 1 out of 65 students
+CGPA: 8.68/9 (91.8%).
+Rank 1 out of 65 students.
 Qualified GATE-2022 in EC (AIR-1929)
+4. Currently pursuing MBA from IIM Calcutta.

 ## Projects and Portfolio